 Rogerio Boccato – percussion

-MacDonald said, “This band, the Creative Opportunity Workshop, was formed to serve as a personal playground for experimentation and fusions.
-It began with the notion to challenge myself as a pianist, to play more with my left hand, and draw upon the piano’s rich history, traditions and resources.
+MacDonald said, “This band was formed to serve as a personal playground for experimentation and fusions.
+It began with the notion to challenge myself as a pianist, to play more with my left hand.
+I wanted to draw upon the piano’s rich history, traditions and resources.
 I continue to find inspiration, ideas and examples within western classical music.
-Eliminating the bass seemed a logical step towards accomplishing this goal, as its absence would leave a large void, thereby expanding my responsibilities.”
+Eliminating the bass seemed a logical step towards accomplishing this goal.
+Its absence leaves a large void, thereby expanding my responsibilities.”

 The late writer, Martin Williams described jazz as “the sound of surprise.”
 As the art form becomes increasingly codified, there is an inevitable risk that the element of surprise will dissipate.
 One way to keep things fresh is looking to other musical styles for inspiration.
 Within jazz, this practice dates back to Jelly Roll Morton.
 Stylistic cross-pollination is seen in Dizzy Gillespie’s association with Chano Pozo.
 Additionally, it is exemplified by John Coltrane’s infatuation with Indian music.
 With the Creative Opportunity Workshop (also know as C.O.W.), Earl has incorporated a wide spectrum of influences.
 These include Brahms, Schumann, Earle Brown, the Beatles, folk music from various cultures, Johnny Mandel, Chick Corea, Ornette Coleman and Nat Cole, for instance.
 The results have led reviewers to speculate that Earl may be forging a “new hybrid jazz form.”